Lou Jewell ALC

 Attended and completed the original Land 101 Instructors class May 12, 2003 Washington DC Mid-Year NAR Convention

-Instructed over forty Land 101 classes graduating over 4,800 Realtors from over twenty-seven states.
-Taught in North Carolina, Tennessee, South Carolina, California and Nebraska.
+Instructed over sixty Land 101 classes graduating over 10,00 Realtors from over twenty-seven states.
+Taught in North Carolina, Tennessee, Oklahoma, South Carolina, California and Nebraska.
 Taught at the 2009 National Realtors Convention in San Diego.
 Recruited over 300 new RLI members and numerous RLI sponsors.

 Attended NAR 2004 Orlando National, 2005 San Francisco National, 2006 New Orleans National, 2007 Las Vegas National, 2008 Orlando National, 2009 San Diego National.

-Developed the first four hour continuing education course on the subject of Land, “Introduction to Land Brokerage” Course 3314 approved by the NC Real Estate Commission December 28th, 2004.
-Only Land Instructor on NC
+Developed the first and only four hour continuing education course on the subject of Land, “Introduction to Land Brokerage” Course 3314 approved by the NC Real Estate Commission December 28th, 2014.
+Only Land Continuing Education Instructor in NC

 Developed the first 4 Hour Land class for the North Carolina Appraisal Board.
-“Rural Land Valuation Art or Science” First class January 2017 Only Land Instructor.
+“Rural Land Values Art or Science"

 2007 initialized and promoted through Glory Bowman RLI Ex VP adding the specialty “Land” to our Realtors Code of Ethics Article 11.
 Adopted and included January 2009